 Understanding endometriosis

-Endometriosis (pronounced en-doh-mee-tree-oh-sis) is a common, chronic health condition affecting 1 in 10 women and girls, and individuals assigned female at birth, typically during their reproductive years (from puberty to menopause).
-In an average classroom, this means 1 to 2 girls may experience endometriosis.
+Endometriosis (pronounced en-doh-mee-tree-oh-sis) is a common and often misunderstood health condition that affects approximately 1 in 10 women, girls, and individuals assigned female at birth, typically during their reproductive years - from puberty to menopause.
+To put this into perspective, in a typical classroom, 1 to 2 students may live with endometriosis.

-Endometriosis is complex and often misunderstood, affecting around 1.5 million women in the UK and 190 million globally.
-Despite its significant impact, the condition remains under-recognised, under-diagnosed, and under-funded.
+This complex condition impacts an estimated 1.5 million people in the UK and 190 million worldwide.
+Despite its prevalence and profound effects, endometriosis remains under-recognised, under-diagnosed, and under-funded.

 What is endometriosis?

-Endometriosis happens when tissue similar to the uterine lining (endometrium) grows outside the uterus, most commonly affecting the pelvic area, including the ovaries, fallopian tubes, pelvic lining, urinary bladder or bowel.
-It can appear as superficial patches or as deeper, more invasive tissue (known as deep infiltrative endometriosis).
+Endometriosis occurs when tissue similar to the lining of the uterus (called the endometrium) grows in places it shouldn’t, most commonly within the pelvic area.
+It can affect organs such as the ovaries, fallopian tubes, pelvic lining, bladder, or bowel.
+This tissue may appear as shallow patches or as deeper, more invasive growths, known as deep infiltrative endometriosis.

 Adenomyosis is a different condition where the lining of the womb (uterus) starts growing into the muscle in the wall of the womb.